zeljkoobrenovic/grounded-architecture/_posts/2022-07-05-communication.md

 * We will prioritize this as a new initiative but not create shortcuts.
 We will follow our standard structured approach involving requirement gathering, design, development, testing, deployment, and post-deployment monitoring.

 **Supporting Points**:
-* As this is a complex and risky feature, we must follow a disciplined process.
+* As this is a complex and risky feature, we must follow an existing disciplined process.
 * We will gather requirements by collaborating with stakeholders to define the feature, create design documents approved by the architecture team, implement the feature using our standard methodology, conduct thorough unit and integration testing, deploy the feature to production, and monitor its performance post-deployment.
 * This process ensures a successful feature launch with minimal risks.